TaliWeinstein/taliweinstein.github.io/content/project/DLI2024/index.md

 ---
-title:  Biomedical Unpacked Workshop Creation
+title: Data Science for Healthcare Workshop at Deep Learning Indaba 2024
 summary: Designed a full-day workshop for high school girls to uncover the field of biomedical engineering.
 tags:
   - Volunteering